- Pets and Animals»

 Quite Often Philosophies Differ But Results Don't

 I didn't get my first pet until I was 45, but I’ve always been interested in animals; more from a scientific angle, though.
-As a teenager in the 60’s my hobby was meteorology, but I used to love watching the animal documentaries on television.
+As a teenager in the 60’s I used to love watching the animal documentaries on television.
+I thank Marlin Perkins for igniting my interest in animals.

 Even though I didn’t realize it at the time, many of them were anthropomorphic.
-I think that even today some are as much emotion as they are science.
+I think that even today some of the wildlife documentaries blur the line between emotion and science.

 And I loved reading books by scientists who studied wild animals in the field.

-In the early 90s I trained, then served, as a docent at an AZA accredited zoo where I learned more about the wild behavior of our animals, some of which we were able to work with during zoo-mobiles and other educational programs conducted on-site and at schools and other venues.
+In the early 90s I trained and served as a docent at the local AZA (Association of Zoos and Aquariums) accredited zoo.
+There I learned more about the wild behavior of our animals, some of which we were able to work with during zoo-mobiles and other educational programs conducted on-site and at schools and other venues.

 Simultaneously, I began working at a feed and grain store, which I bought 11 years later.
 By then farms had virtually disappeared from the local landscape, so the store reinvented itself into more of a pet supply store that also featured wild bird and lawn & garden products.

-The first time I saw someone drop $30 for a bag of dog food in 1992, I was hit right between the eyes with the concept of the human-animal bond.
-I became an avid observer of the phenomenon, and continue to be so over two decades later.
+The first time I saw someone drop $30 for a bag of dog food in 1992, I was hit right between the eyes by the concept of the human-animal bond.
+I became an avid observer of the phenomenon, and continue to be so nearly thirty years later.

 In an environment full of inconsistencies, conflicting data, and various means to achieve the same ends, I’ve observed one constant: animal people make up a special group.